-On this day, the 17th of June 2012, David Nalbandian was disqualified from the Queen’s Club Championships final, while leading 7-6 3-4 against Marin Cilic.
-The Argentinian injured a linesman by kicking a board into his chin in anger after losing a point.
-Although he probably did not intend to hurt anyone, his gesture did not leave the officials any choice and Marin Cilic was given an awkward victory.
+On this day, the June 17, 2012, David Nalbandian was disqualified from the Queen’s Club Championships final, while leading 7-6, 3-4 against Marin Cilic.
+The Argentinian injured a linesman by kicking a board into his shin in anger after losing a point.
+Although he probably did not intend to hurt anyone, his gesture left leave the officials no choice and Marin Cilic was handed an awkward victory.

-In 2006, Nalbandian, although he was considered as one of the best players to have never claimed a Grand Slam title, had already reached at least the semi-final in all of them, and he won the most important tournament of his career at the Masters Cup in 2005, defeating Roger Federer in the final (6-7 6-7 6-2 6-1 7-6).
+In 2006, Nalbandian, although he was considered as one of the best players to have never claimed a Grand Slam title, had already reached at least the semi-finals at each of the four majors, and he won the most important tournament of his career at the Masters Cup in 2005, defeating Roger Federer in the final (6-7, 6-7, 6-2, 6-1 7-6).

-At the end of 2007, he won consecutively the two last Masters 1000 of the year in Madrid and Paris, achieving a unique feat in Spain: defeating the three best players in the world, he remained the only player to beat Federer, Nadal and Djokovic in the same tournament.
+At the end of 2007, he won the two last Masters 1000 of the year in Madrid and Paris in succession – he also achieved a unique feat in Spain: defeating the three best players in the world, and remained the only player to beat Federer, Nadal and Djokovic at the same tournament.

-Struggling with motivation on top of numerous injuries, he left the top 10 at the end of 2008 and he had only claimed two of his eleven career titles since then.
+Struggling with motivation on top of numerous injuries, he left the top 10 at the end of 2008 and had only won two of his 11 career titles since then.
 In June 2012, he was ranked No 39 in the world.

-He reached his highest ranking so far in early 2010 as world no.9.
+The Croat reached his highest ranking so far in early 2010 as world No 9.
 In June 2012, he was world No 25 and had claimed a total of six titles on the tour.
 His game relied on a massive serve and very powerful groundstrokes.

 The 2012 Queen’s Club Championship had been full of surprises already.
-The two first seeds, Andy Murray (world no.4) and Jo-Wilfried Tsonga (no.5), were defeated in the early rounds by Nicolas Mahut and Ivan Dodig.
-Four-time champion Andy Roddick, seed no.7, lost in the second round to Edouard Roger-Vasselin.
-In this context, Marin Cilic and David Nalbandian were contending for the title on the last day of a rainy week and the tournament was about to end with one last surprise.
+The top two seeds, Andy Murray (world No 4) and Jo-Wilfried Tsonga (No 5), were defeated in the early rounds by Nicolas Mahut and Ivan Dodig.
+Four-time champion Andy Roddick, seed No 7, lost in the second round to Edouard Roger-Vasselin.
+In this context, Marin Cilic and David Nalbandian were contending for the title on the last day of a rainy week and the tournament was about to end with one final surprise.